 - Nesting area for Scarlet Tanagers, Black-throated Green Warblers, Broad-winged & Red-tailed Hawks, and several species of Woodpecker.

 - Indigo Buntings and Mourning Warblers nest along woodland edges.

 Visit this Nature Reserve:

 Address: 1900 Cooper's Falls Road, Washago, Ontario.
-There is parking for approximately three cars beside and in front of the Adams cabin in summer.
+There is parking for approximately four cars beside and in front of the Adams cabin in summer.
 In winter, park on the shoulder of the road in front of the driveway.
 Mind the traffic: Cooper's Falls road is busy.

 There is a well-marked out-and-back footpath to Heather's Pond (pictured above) approximately 1 kilometre in length (2 kms return) .
 To access, walk behind the cabin and cross the bridge over First Creek.
 Follow the trail going left, skirting the impressive granite rock wall.
 Use at your own risk and keep your dog(s) on a leash at all times.